How to Make Spaghetti Alla Puttanesca

 • 1 cup Gaeta olives (or any other kind of black olives)

-• 2 ½ Tbsp extra virgin olive oil
+• 2 ½ Tablespoons extra virgin olive oil

 Instructions

-• Carefully peel the tomatoes, cut them in half and discard the seeds, then chop them finely.
+• Carefully peel the tomatoes, cut them in half and discard the seeds, then chop them.
 Put on a plate along with the juices released.

 • Rinse the capers to remove the salt and pit the olives.

-• Heat the olive oil in a frying pan over medium-high heat.
-Fry the garlic without skin until browns lightly.
+• Heat the olive oil in a large pan over medium-high heat.
+Fry the garlic until golden.
 Discard the garlic and add the tomatoes.

 • Cook the tomato sauce for 2 minutes.
-Add the capers, olives and sprinkle a little bit of salt.
+Add the capers and olives then sprinkle a little bit of salt.
 Cover the pan and set the heat to low.

 • Let the sauce cook for 10-15 minutes.
-If necessary, add a little bit of hot water so that the sauce does not dry out too much.
+If needed, add a little bit of hot water so that the sauce doesn't dry out.
 The result should be a thick sauce with enough juice to coat the pasta.

 • Adjust salt to taste and turn off the heat.
 Add the oregano, mix and set aside.

-• Cook the spaghetti as suggested in the package, drain them very well and add them onto the pan with the sauce.
+• Cook the spaghetti as suggested in the package, drain them very well and add them to the pan with the sauce.

 • Coat well the pasta with sauce and serve immediately.